Select input

 </span>

-<span class="rvt-inline-alert__message" id="first-name-message">Your Password is weak.</span>
+<span class="rvt-inline-alert__message" id="weak-password-message">Your Password is weak.</span>

 </div>